Submitted proposals on Richmond Villages' vision for Battersea Park

 Delivering the care Wandsworth needs

 The demand for care home beds in Wandsworth is projected to increase significantly in the coming years.
-The increasing elderly population and growing need for specialist dementia care further emphasises the importance of high-quality care facilities.
+The increasing elderly population and growing

 The proposed retirement village will provide high-quality, purpose-built homes for older people, helping to address both local and regional shortfalls in care provision.